-Housing offered by the Migration Agency is either in an apartment, in a normal housing area or at a centre.
-Asylum seekers can choose to live at a centre but in that case they will need to move to a town where the Migration Agency can offer them a place.
 Asylum seekers may also choose to opt for private accommodation with friends or relatives.
 However, the Migration Agency can only influence matters concerning the accommodation they themselves provide since they hold the contracts for the flats and can make demands on the owners regarding material conditions.

-Should the asylum seeker choose to settle in so-called socio-economically challenged areas, the rules foresee that these persons are no longer entitled to a daily allowance.237
+Should the asylum seeker choose to settle in so-called socio-economically challenged areas, the rules foresee that these persons are no longer entitled to a daily allowance (see Criteria and restrictions to access reception conditions).

-The total number of asylum seekers registered in the reception system at the end of 2021 was 23,353 (down from 30,634 in 2020), of which 8,694 were living in Migration Agency accommodation, 13,932 in private accommodation and 727 in other forms of accommodation.238
+The total number of asylum seekers registered in the reception system at the end of 2022 was 61,350 (up from 23,353 in 2021), of which 8,542 were living in Migration Agency accommodation, 38,070 in private accommodation and 14,738 in other forms of accommodation.
+Most likely the increase from the end of 2021 is due to persons from Ukraine coming to Sweden.

-Average numbers for 2021, Migration Agency, Annual Report 2021, available in Swedish at: https://bit.ly/3lkny2R
+Average numbers for 2022: Migration Agency, Annual Report 2022, available in Swedish at: http://bitly.ws/AUE8.